Danladi/BBQCon/index.md

 * Water bottle
 * Big Coat

+## Pets
+Unfortunately no pets are allowed onsite.

 ## Parking
 There's a decent amount of parking onsite, less than 100m from where we'll be camped out.

 ## Cost
 £20 per ticket which purely covers the cost of food and camping.

+If camping is a deal-breaker for you, you can do just the 18th for £14.
+I'd strongly recommend camping though if you can :)

 Payment made here: [https://monzo.me/danielforse/20.00?d=BBQCon](https://monzo.me/danielforse/20.00?d=BBQCon)